Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien will look for his 21st straight game with a hit in this contest.
-During his last 10 games he is hitting .279 with four doubles, a triple, a home run, three walks and nine RBI.
+- Semien hopes to build on a 21-game hitting streak in this matchup.
+During his last 10 games he is batting .250 with three doubles, a triple, a home run, two walks and six RBI.

 Semien Recent Games